 Attending the ceremony

-All students eligible to attend will receive details on how to book a place at the graduation ceremony with their examination results.
-This will provide guidance on how to access the online application and payments system to order your ticket.
-You are required to have a ticket to attend the event.
+All students eligible to attend will receive details on how to book a place at the graduation ceremony after their examination results are released.
+This will provide guidance on how to access the online application and payments system to order your tickets.
+You and your guests are required to book a ticket to attend the event.

-If you have recently received your examination results but have not had an invitation to attend the ceremony, please contact us at firstname.lastname@example.org.
-Similarly, if you have graduated in previous years and are interested in attending the ceremony please contact us to find out if you are eligible to attend, and if so, we will send you the guidance notes.
+If you have completed your study programme in previous years and are interested in attending the ceremony, please contact us to find out if you are eligible to attend, and if so, we will send you the guidance notes.
 Please write to: firstname.lastname@example.org.

 All those qualifying to attend the ceremony will be sent an email invitation giving them details on how to register their attendance and book tickets for their guests.
 If you have recently received your examination results and successfully completed your study programme, but have not had an email invitation to attend the ceremony, please contact us at email@example.com.
 We will then provide you with guidance on your eligibility to attend.

 If you are unable to attend the 2016 Graduation Ceremony, you may be able to defer to attend the ceremony taking place in London during March 2017.
 Please contact us at firstname.lastname@example.org for more advice.

 Please note: Students completing their studies in the same academic year as the graduation ceremony are given priority to attend, but we do not envisage any problems in accommodating other attendees.

 All graduands will be required to make an online booking to secure their attendance at the graduation ceremony.
-When you arrive at the homepage for the online application system, please click on the University of London International Programmes logo to take you to a web page containing detailed information on the 2014 London Graduation Ceremony.
-When you have finished perusing this information, click the ‘Book Now’ button at the bottom of the page, and then enter your Student Registration Number (SRN) and Date of Birth to enter the system in order to complete your booking.
+When you arrive at the homepage for the online application system, please click on the University of London International Programmes logo to take you to a web page containing detailed information on the 2016 London Graduation Ceremony.
+When you have finished reading this information, click the ‘Book Now’ button at the bottom of the page, and then enter your Student Registration Number (SRN) and Date of Birth to enter the system in order to complete your booking.